-I am offering a set of no-cost discussions about Agile and DevOps that I call Open Discussions.
+I am offering a set of low cost discussions about Agile and DevOps that I call Open Discussions.
 The details of these discussions are summarized below.
 I have also included links to the PowerPoint presentations we will use to facilitate the discussions.

 Please contact me today if you are interested in scheduling a meeting.